Ilo Ilo

 Ilo Ilo premiered at the 2013 Cannes Film Festival as part of the Directors' Fortnight on 19 May 2013.
-At the festival, the film was awarded the Caméra d'Or award, thus becoming the first Singaporean feature film to win an award at the Cannes Film Festival.
-The film was selected as the Singaporean entry for the Best Foreign Language Film at the 86th Academy Awards but was not nominated.
+The film was awarded the Caméra d'Or award and became the first Singaporean feature film to receive an award at the Cannes Film Festival.
+This led to a media campaign to locate the overseas Filipino worker Chen had lived with, whom he could identify only by her nickname and two photographs.
+The film was released in Singapore on 29 August 2013, and generally received positive reception for its storytelling and cast performances.
+Ilo Ilo became the first Singaporean film to win the Golden Horse Award for Best Feature Film and was selected as the Singaporean entry for the Best Foreign Language Film at the 86th Academy Awards.